FerrarioChristian/iterative-linear-solver/README.md

 ### Options
 `--max-iter`: Set maximum iterations (default 20000)
 `--skip-check`: Skip matrix property analysis
+`--spy`: Generate a spy plot of the matrix

 Results will be saved in restuls.csv and plots will be generated in the `plots` directory